 If you have suffered an eye injury for any reason through no fault of your own in the last 3 years, an Accident Claims personal injury solicitor would assess your eye injury compensation claims before offering essential advice on how best to proceed so that the eye injury settlement amount you receive matches the pain, suffering and damages you had to endure.

 Anyone who has suffered an eye injury in the last 3 years whether at work, in a privately owned establishment that is open to the public or in a public place owned and managed by a local authority, has every right to file a personal injury claim providing the accident happened through no fault of their own.
-If you suffered an eye injury, whether minor or much more severe, there are specific steps you must take in order to prove your case and establish liability which is detailed below:
+If you suffered an eye injury, whether minor or much more severe, there are specific steps you must take in order to prove your case and establish liability

 - Should you have injured your eye in an accident at work, you must make sure the incident is recorded in the accident report book.
 UK law requires that all employers must have an accident report book and having an official record strengthens a personal injury claim against a negligent employer.